oVirt/ovirt-site/source/develop/release-management/features/metrics/metrics-store-collected-metrics.html.md

 fluentd collects oVirt logs from the oVirt engine and hypervisors.
 The data is then transformed, enriched and sent to the remote metrics store.

-Currently, the logs collected from the engine machine include:
+Logs collected from the engine machine include:

 * engine.log

+Logs collected from the hypervisors machines include:

+* vdsm.log